async-profiler/async-profiler/README.md

 Agent library is configured through the JVMTI argument interface.
 The format of the arguments string is described
 [in the source code](https://github.com/jvm-profiling-tools/async-profiler/blob/v2.9/src/arguments.cpp#L52).
-The `profiler.sh` script actually converts command line arguments to that format.
+`asprof` actually converts command line arguments to that format.

 For instance, `-e wall` is converted to `event=wall`, `-f profile.html` is converted to `file=profile.html`, and so on.
-However, some arguments are processed directly by `profiler.sh` script.
+However, some arguments are processed directly by `asprof`.
 E.g. `-d 5` results in 3 actions: attaching profiler agent with start command, sleeping for 5 seconds, and then attaching the agent again with stop command.